jeremycg/pythoncourse/_posts/2016-04-08-lesson-08---optimization.md

-We need to specify a 'mode' to open our file - I have chosen r for read, we can also use w for writing (this deletes the exsiting file), a for appending, and r+ for writing/andor reading.
+We need to specify a 'mode' to open our file - I have chosen r for read, we can also use w for writing (this deletes the existing file), a for appending, and r+ for writing/andor reading.

 The file is not read in straight away - we merely have a pointer to the file.
 We